prpole/dissertation/chapter3/norris_capitalocene.md

 capitalist organization of nature into Cheap Nature that the planet can be grasped at all.

-This growth is the growth on which capitalism relies; this is also the immensity that so defines sublimity.
-The Capitalocene aesthetic, to reprise, is defined by this apparent tension between the creation of immensity and the annihilation when faced with it.
-It is not only an imaginative crisis in the face of a vast system, but the experience of being part of that system and therefore feeling oneself as part of it, the tension between infinite diminution in the face of indomitable forces and infinite increase through aggregation with the capitalist system itself.
-As Norris’s landscape-making extends beyond Presley and assumes the perspective of those more integrated into the system of production and profit, the description becomes something between a landscape and a self-portrait, depicting the expanse of land as at once beyond the viewer in every sense and an extension of self.
-Hints of this paradox mark the novel’s ending, as Behrman is crushed by the wheat-industry-labor assemblage of which he himself has been constitutive, but it exists primarily as a tension written into the land itself.
+As Norris’s landscape-making extends beyond Presley and assumes the perspective of those more integrated into the system of production and profit, the passages become something between a landscape and a cyborg self-portrait, depicting the expanse of land as at once beyond the viewer in every sense and an extension of self.
 Where before the “illimitable parallels of the wire fence” marked the human side of conquest, and were observed from afar, a similar image is repeated as Vanamee joins the line of ploughs---but now he is *part* of that illimitable line.
 Having been discharged as a shepherd when the railroad killed his flock, Vanamee has joined the workforce on Quien Sabe to help with the ploughing.
-In the buildup to the moment of aesthetic landscape-making, he is brought defintively into the fold of physical landscape-making through industrial labor.
+In the buildup to the moment of *aesthetic* landscape-making, he is brought defintively into the fold of *physical* landscape-making through industrial labor.
 The landscape mode is initiated as he “climb[s] to his seat, shaking out his reins, and turning about, look[s] back along the line, then all around him at the landscape inundated with the brilliant glow of the early morning.”
 What